Truck Campers – It’s Road Trip Time

 Yogi Berra, 2002

-You can make a road trip last for weeks or over a holiday weekend or, for that matter, any weekend.
+You can make a road trip last for weeks, over a holiday, or any weekend.

 Massachusetts